 Our Recommendation: We recommend hiring a professional service to act as your registered agent.
 Doing so will help eliminate junk mail and more importantly, keep your personal and/or business address off the public record.

 Rocket Tip: You can get a free registered agent service when hiring a service like ZenBusiness or Incfile to incorporate online.
 Check out their reviews and how it works below.

-Step Four) Complete Your Public Records Filing And Business Registration Application
+Step Three) Complete Your Public Records Filing And Business Registration Application

 This is THE document that formally registers your corporation with the state of New Jersey.